-- 13.30 Taxpayers can choose to apply the indicative margin to each related party loan that does not exceed S\$15 million at the time the loan is obtained or provided.
+- 13.31 Taxpayers can choose to apply the indicative margin to each related party loan that does not exceed S\$15 million at the time the loan is obtained or provided.
 The threshold is based on the loan committed and not the loan utilised.
 For example, taxpayer obtained a loan facility of S\$20 million from a related party.
-Taxpayer cannot apply the indicative margin notwithstanding that the amount utilised or intended to be utilised is less than S\$15 million. - 13.31 The indicative margin is applicable to both Singapore-dollar denominated and foreign currency denominated related party loans.
+Taxpayer cannot apply the indicative margin notwithstanding that the amount utilised or intended to be utilised is less than S\$15 million. - 13.32 The indicative margin is applicable to both Singapore-dollar denominated and foreign currency denominated related party loans.
 For related party loans denominated in foreign currencies, the threshold (in Singapore dollars) is to be determined based on the prevailing exchange rate at the time the loans are obtained or provided.

-- Taxpayer provided a loan (i.e. Loan A) to a related party - Loan committed under Loan A is US\$14 million - Suppose the exchange rate at the time Loan A is provided is US\$1: S\$1.42 - S\$ equivalent of Loan A is S\$19.88 million - Taxpayer cannot apply the indicative margin for Loan A as it exceeds the threshold of S\$15 million - 13.32 Taxpayers would decide the appropriate base reference rate on which to apply the indicative margin.
+- Taxpayer provided a loan (i.e. Loan A) to a related party - Loan committed under Loan A is US\$14 million - Suppose the exchange rate at the time Loan A is provided is US\$1: S\$1.42 - S\$ equivalent of Loan A is S\$19.88 million - Taxpayer cannot apply the indicative margin for Loan A as it exceeds the threshold of S\$15 million - 13.33 Taxpayers would decide the appropriate base reference rate on which to apply the indicative margin.

-- Taxpayer provided a floating rate loan of S\$10 million to its related party on 1 January 2017 - Taxpayer used SIBOR as the base reference rate for the related party loan - Taxpayer chose to apply the indicative margin - Suppose the indicative margin is 2.50% - The interest rate for the related party loan would be 2.50% plus the appropriate SIBOR rate - 13.33 For fixed rate related party loans, taxpayers can apply an appropriate swap rate as the base reference rate.
-For fixed rate related party loans denominated in Singapore dollars, besides an appropriate Singapore-dollar swap rate, taxpayers can consider applying an appropriate Singapore Government Securities ("SGS") yield17 as the base reference rate.
+- Taxpayer provided a floating rate loan of S\$10 million to its related party on 1 January 2017 - Taxpayer used SIBOR as the base reference rate for the related party loan - Taxpayer chose to apply the indicative margin - Suppose the indicative margin is 2.50% - The interest rate for the related party loan would be 2.50% plus the appropriate SIBOR rate

+- 13.34 For fixed rate related party loans, taxpayers can apply an appropriate swap rate as the base reference rate.
+For fixed rate related party loans denominated in Singapore dollars, besides an appropriate Singapore-dollar swap rate, taxpayers can consider applying an appropriate Singapore Government Securities ("SGS") yield as the base reference rate. - 13.35 For floating rate loans, some examples of base reference rates include the SIBOR and LIBOR.